By Nava Atlas | On January 26, 2019 | Updated April 16, 2022 | Comments (0)

 The daughter of Russian-Jewish immigrants, Ruth was born and raised in Brooklyn, New York.
 She was a brilliant student with a passion for Jewish culture, and always loved to write.
 Read More→

-Alice Allison Dunnigan (April 27, 1906 –May 6, 1983), better known as Alice Dunnigan, was the first African American female correspondent to receive White House credentials.
+Alice Dunnigan (April 27, 1906 –May 6, 1983), was the first Black American female correspondent to receive White House credentials.
+She had several other firsts to her credit.

 She was also the first Black female member of the U.S. Senate and House of Representatives press galleries.
 She covered Harry Truman’s 1948 presidential campaign, another first for an African American female journalist.